Interference Networks with No CSIT: Impact of Topology: Introduction

+In this paper, we focus on a fast fading scenario in which the channel gains change at each time instant according to an i.i.d. distribution (i.e., coherence time of 1).
+We also assume that the channel gain values are not available at the transmitters and they only have access to the topology knowledge of the network.
+The assumption of coherence time of 1 is an extreme case of prior works \cite{localview,jafar_old,jafar}, in which transmitters are not able to exploit temporal neutralization or temporal alignment of the interference.
+Hence, in this setting, our goal is to study the achievable degrees-of-freedom without relying on temporal neutralization or alignment of the interference.

-In this paper, we focus on the fast fading scenario with only network topology knowledge at the nodes, where the all the channel gains are assumed to undergo i.i.d. fading.
-We derive new graph theoretic and linear algebraic inner and outer bounds on the symmetric DoF.
+To this end, we derive new graph theoretic and linear algebraic inner and outer bounds on the symmetric DoF of the network.
 To derive the outer bounds, we will introduce two novel linear algebraic concepts, namely ``generators'' and ``fractional generators'', and utilize them to upper bound the symmetric DoF for general network topologies.
 The key idea of generators is that in any network topology, we seek for a number of signals from which we can decode the messages of all the users, and then we will find an upper bound for the joint entropy of those signals.
 Instead of upper bounding this joint entropy proportionally to the number of the signals, we will use the concept of fractional generators to find the tightest upper bound on the entropy of the signals based on the interference interactions at the receivers.
-We will demonstrate, through examples, that we can systematically apply our outer bounds to any arbitrary network topology.
+Through examples, we will demonstrate that we can systematically apply our outer bounds to any arbitrary network topology.
+These outer bounds are applicable to any channel coherence time.